patriciogonzalezvivo/thebookofshaders/07/README-pl.md

 <!-- Try to: -->

 * Zanimować te kształty
-* Połącz różne funkcje kształtujące by *zrobić dziury* w kształtach, aby powstały kwiaty, płatki śniegu i zębatki.
+* Połącz różne shaping functions by *zrobić dziury* w kształtach, aby powstały kwiaty, płatki śniegu i zębatki.
-* Użyj funkcji `plot()` z rodziału *Funkcje kształtujące* i narysuj sam kontur (bez wypełnienia)
+* Użyj funkcji `plot()` z rodziału *Shaping functions* i narysuj sam kontur (bez wypełnienia)

 <!-- * Animate these shapes.
 * Combine different shaping functions to *cut holes* in the shape to make flowers, snowflakes and gears.
 * Use the `plot()` function we were using in the *Shaping Functions Chapter* to draw just the contour. -->

-### Combining powers

-### Łączenie
+### Łącząc siły

 Teraz gdy wiemy, jak zmieniać promień koła w zależności od kąta z użyciem [`atan()`](../glossary/?search=atan), możemy spróbować połączyć `atan()` z polami odległości.

 <!-- Now that we've learned how to modulate the radius of a circle according to the angle using the [`atan()`](../glossary/?search=atan) to draw different shapes, we can learn how use `atan()` with distance fields and apply all the tricks and effects possible with distance fields. -->

-Trik polega na wykorzystanie liczby krawędzi wielokąta, by skonstruować pole odległości z użyciem współrzędnych polarnych.
+Trik polega na wykorzystaniu liczby krawędzi wielokąta, by skonstruować pole odległości z użyciem współrzędnych polarnych.
 Sprawdź [następujący kod](http://thndl.com/square-shaped-shaders.html) od [Andrew Baldwin](https://twitter.com/baldand).

 <!-- The trick will use the number of edges of a polygon to construct the distance field using polar coordinates.
 Check out [the following code](http://thndl.com/square-shaped-shaders.html) from [Andrew Baldwin](https://twitter.com/baldand). -->